ACl365/ACl365/README.md

   <img align="center" src="./Alexander Clarke.png" />
 </picture>

-I'm a Data Scientist and aspiring ML Engineer with 9 years of analytical experience spanning **HealthTech** and **People Analytics**, augmented by recent intensive development in **AI/ML** and **end-to-end MLOps practices**.
+I'm a Data Scientist with 9 years of experience in analytical roles within **HealthTech** and **People Analytics**, applying data analysis, modelling, Python and SQL.
+Specialising in MLOps practices and building production ML pipelines.

-🌱 My passion lies in leveraging data to understand complex systems, drive measurable impact, and contribute to meaningful solutions, particularly at the intersection of technology, environmental sustainability, and healthcare equity.
+🌱 My passion lies in understanding complex systems through data, driving measurable impact, and contributing to meaningful solutions, particularly at the intersection of technology, environmental sustainability, and healthcare equity.

 🚀 I architect data-driven solutions using **Python**, **SQL**, **GCP**, and modern MLOps tooling (**MLflow, Docker, CI/CD**) to build reliable, scalable, and interpretable machine learning systems.